core-wg/oscore/draft-ietf-core-object-security.md

 ## Overhead OSCON ## {#appendix-c}

-In general there are four different kinds of ciphersuites that need to be supported: message authentication code, digital signature, authenticated encryption, and symmetric encryption + digital signature.
+In general there are four different kinds of modes that need to be supported: message authentication code, digital signature, authenticated encryption, and symmetric encryption + digital signature.
 The use of digital signature is necessary for applications with many legitimate recipients of a given message, and where data origin authentication is required.

 To distinguish between these different cases, the tagged structures of COSE are used (see Section 2 of {{I-D.ietf-cose-msg}}).

-The size of the COSE message for selected algorithms are detailed in this section.
+The sizes of COSE messages for selected algorithms are detailed in this section.

 The size of the header is shown separately from the size of the MAC/signature.
 A 4-byte Context Identifier and a 1-byte Sequence Number are used throughout